 I. SCOPE

-This policy applies to all faculty, staff and students of George Mason University.
+This policy applies to all Employees, Volunteers, and Students of George Mason University (“Mason” or “University”).

 II.
 POLICY STATEMENT